-- No “All Formats” method, but separate methods for each format, e.g. Vinyl (Large), Vinyl (Small), CDs, Cassettes, etc. This doesn’t account for formats not listed in the editor this is considered incomplete.
+- No “All my items” method, but separate methods for each format, e.g. Vinyl (Large), Vinyl (Small), CDs, Cassettes, etc. This doesn’t account for formats not listed in the editor, and therefore is considered incomplete.

 - A method only offering local pickup.
-Unfortunately, local pickup cannot be offered exclusively with no postal options.
+Local pickup cannot be offered exclusively with no postal options.

 What will happen if you have no Shipping Policies?

 If you don’t have a Shipping Policy set up, or it doesn’t cover all your potential orders (see above), your listings will show up as unavailable in the Buyer’s region.
 You won’t be blocked or banned from the Marketplace, but Buyers won’t be able to purchase from you.

 Can I set up Shipping Policies for some countries and not others?

 You control where you’re willing to ship to.
 If you’d like to only ship domestically, set up a Shipping Policy for your own country (again, make sure it covers all potential orders by format, quantity, and weight).
 Your listings will appear as unavailable to buyers outside of your country.

 It’s the same process if you want to offer your inventory to only a handful of countries.
 Your listings will show up where you have complete Shipping Policies set up and will be unavailable in the countries with no Shipping Policies.

 Looking for more Shipping Policy info?
 Find everything you need, from set-up guides with video walk-throughs, shipping rate templates, webinar recordings, FAQs, and more here.